Stand-to Veteran Leadership Program

 Application Process, Program Details, and Logistics

-Throughout the program, participants will hear from a variety of nationally known and distinguished professionals, educators, and experts in post 9/11 transition issues.
+Throughout the Stand-To Veteran Leadership Program (VLP), participants will hear from a variety of nationally known and distinguished professionals, educators, and experts in veteran and military family transition issues.

 View program overview